Azure/semantic-kernel-bot-in-a-box/README.md

 ## Developing your own plugins

-This project comes with two plugins, which may be found in the Plugins/ directory.
-You may use these plugins as examples when developing your own plugins.
+This project comes with a few plugins, which may be found in the Plugins/ directory.
+You may use these as examples when developing your own plugins.

 To create a custom plugin: